mrwel8/mrwel8.github.com/_posts/2015-05-14-thoughts-on-wave.md

 Trust me when I say that some **very** big EBUs (Enterprise Business Units) are already using Analytics Cloud.
 Actually, you don't need to trust me since Salesforce is now <a href="http://www.salesforce.com/analytics-cloud/resources/" target="_blank">publicizing those</a>: Coca Cola, GE Capital, Blue Cross Blue Shield, EMC, Akamai,...
 Sure, they probably have some other analytics platforms running as well, but who knows how long that will last!

 ### It's expensive, but likely worth it
-Sure, the numbers look pretty big on the <a href="http://www.salesforce.com/analytics-cloud/pricing/" target="_blank">Salesforce website</a>, but think about what you're getting – A cloud-based analytics platform that is instantly mobile-enabled and connected to your Salesforce data, without any extra infrastructure costs.
+OK, the numbers look pretty big on the <a href="http://www.salesforce.com/analytics-cloud/pricing/" target="_blank">Salesforce website</a>, but think about what you're getting – A cloud-based analytics platform that is instantly mobile-enabled and connected to your Salesforce data, without any extra infrastructure costs.
 When you look at competitors, they are either much more technical to implement (Informatica, Tableau), or they're built for only IT to use (SAP BO, Oracle BI).

 > Besides, there are some discounts going around **right now** that I can help you <script type="text/javascript" language="javascript">
 <!--